Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 You can give voice commands like turning your bulbs on and off, changing light colors, or brightening and dimming your smart lights.

-Different smart lights have different brightness and dimming levels
+They have different brightness and dimming levels

 Different brands of smart bulbs dim a little differently from each other.
 And this is because the human eye perceives the changes in brightness levels logarithmically.